ACCESS BROKERAGE, INCORPORATED

 • Better FICO scores may mean a no documentation loan;

-• if you are a first time homebuyer, there may be special loans;
+• If you are a first time homebuyer, there may be special loans;

 • Think about what is important to you: